annelisam/stuff-to-do-v2/README.md

 ### Installation/Setup

 1. use `npm install` to install dependencies
-2. create the database & tables by running the `dbSchema.sql` file
-3. populate table w/ placeholder data by running the `seeds.sql` file
+2. create the database & populate table w/ placeholder data by running the `dbSchema.sql` file
-4. use `npm run` to start server
+3. use `npm start` to start server

 ### Use